openstack/charm-ops-sunbeam/doc/howto-pebble-handler.rst

                 'root',
                 'root')]

-If a service should be running in the conainer the handler specifies the layer describing the service that will be passed to pebble.
+If a service should be running in the container the handler specifies the layer describing the service that will be passed to pebble.

 .. code:: python